Home

 • "There is treasure to be desired and oil in the dwelling of the wise; but a foolish man spendeth it up."

-Clearly, in God's economy, it is the foolish man that spends up all his wealth and does not prepare for the future, as contrasted with the wise who makes sure he has enough provisions.
-We are not to tempt the Lord God in embracing near-sighted or spendthrift decisions that will be at the expense of the family, thinking that God will miraculously make a way for us.
-This is in no wise, nor an example of having Godly trust.
-It is testing or tempting the Lord God.
+Clearly, in God's economy, it is the foolish man who spends up all his wealth and does not prepare for the future, as contrasted with the wise who make sure that they have enough provisions.
+We are not to tempt the Lord God in embracing near-sighted or spendthrift decisions that will be at the expense of the family, thinking that God will miraculously make a way for us or them.
+This is in no wise an example of Godly trust, rather it is testing or tempting the Lord God.
 Preparing for a time of need is both honorable and Biblical.
 And we can see an example of this prudent stewardship, as it is recorded in the book of Genesis.

 Genesis 41:29-36